sharesgurusharesguru

 Key Insights

 • 1.
-IMFA is NOT among the Top 10 largest companies in Ferrous Metals.
+IMFA is among the Top 10 Ferrous Metals companies but not in Top 5.

 • 2.
 The company holds a market share of 0.4% in Ferrous Metals.